-Recreational use of these devices is not permitted during the school day from student arrival on campus to school dismissal (3:00 PM).
+However, use or visibility of these devices is not permitted during the school day from student arrival on campus to school dismissal (3:00 PM).
 Listening devices, such as ear buds, headphones, and blue tooth devices, are also not permitted.
 Students who violate this policy shall be subject to appropriate disciplinary action.
-Electronic needs for instructional purposes will be met through school-issued chrome books, as assigned to all students.
+Electronic needs for instructional purposes will be met through school-issued Chromebooks, as assigned to all students, not personal devices.

-Veterans High School will not be responsible for lost or stolen personal communication or personal electronic devices.
+Veterans High School will not be responsible for lost or stolen personal electronic devices.